SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

   Use the WARNING level only for actionable or genuinely concerning conditions.
   Do not use it as a placeholder or for expected transient states.

-* **Explicit request lifecycle logging.**
+* **Explicit request logging.**
   Always log at **request start** to provide immediate visibility that an operation has begun.
   This helps users understand that their request is being processed even before a result is available.
   Do not rely solely on response-time logging — requests may fail, hang, or take long durations.
   This approach also avoids the need for stack-trace investigation when surface error responses are ambiguous.

 * **Performance-aware logging.**
-  If a log statement requires computation or inference to generate information, guard it with a log-level check (e.g., `if (log.isDebugEnabled())`) or other available context to avoid unnecessary overhead when that level is disabled.
+  If a log statement requires computation or inference to generate information, guard it with a log-level check (e.g., `if (log.isDebugEnabled())`) or other available context to avoid unnecessary overhead.

 ---